amitpal0728/Amit_Pal_21BCE10567/README.md

 - ws: WebSocket library for real-time communication.

 ## License
-- This project is licensed under the Apache License.
+- This project is licensed under the Apache License2.0 .
 See the LICENSE file for details.

 ## Acknowledgments
 - Thanks to HitWicket for the opportunity to showcase my skills and to present my intrest in the company.